davosmith/moodle-realtimequiz/README.txt

 Feedback:
 ---------

-You can contact me on 'moodle AT davosmith DOT co DOT uk, or at http://www.davosmith.co.uk/contact.php
+You can contact me on moodle@davosmith.co.uk

 Please let me know any bugs or feature requests - the former I will try to fix ASAP; the latter will be noted and I'll look at them when I have time (in between marking and looking after my children).